figonjin/userManagementAPI/README.md

 ## Setup
-Ideally, you want to set up a virtual environment for this, and activate it.
+Ideally, you want to set up a virtual environment for this, and activate it. cd to the root folder of the project and run:
+`virtualenv venv`

+And to activate it:

+Linux
+`source venv/Scripts/activate`

+Windows
+`venv/Scripts/activate`

 Simply run:
 `pip install -r requirements.txt`